 (b) an office for which the remuneration is determined by an Act to be at a fixed rate, or is determined or to be determined by the Governor pursuant to the provisions of any Act.

-(4) Where any industrial matter in relation to a Government officer or group of Government officers is being dealt with under this Act and a question arises between 2 or more organisations as to which of them or whether or not one of them, should be named as a party to an award or order or should become a party to an industrial agreement, regard shall be had, when that question is being determined, to the past coverage of such Government officers by organisations under awards, orders and industrial agreements and under unregistered industrial agreements that the Commission considers to be relevant.
+(4) Where any industrial matter in relation to a government officer or group of government officers is being dealt with under this Act and a question arises between 2 or more organisations as to which of them or whether or not one of them, should be named as a party to an award or order or should become a party to an industrial agreement, regard shall be had, when that question is being determined, to the past coverage of such government officers by organisations under awards, orders and industrial agreements and under unregistered industrial agreements that the Commission considers to be relevant.

 [Section 80C inserted by No. 94 of 1984 s.
 47; amended by No. 40 of 1992 s.
 9(1); No. 32 of 1994 s.
 14; No. 103 of 1994 s.
 18; No. 1 of 1995 s.
 11; No. 79 of 1995 s.
 36; No. 36 of 1999 s.
 247.]

 80D.
-Appointment of Public Service Arbitrators
+Appointment of public service arbitrators

-(1) At least one Public Service Arbitrator shall be appointed within the Commission.
+(1) At least one public service arbitrator shall be appointed within the Commission.

-(2) An additional Public Service Arbitrator or additional Public Service Arbitrators may be appointed within the Commission.
+(2) An additional public service arbitrator or additional public service arbitrators may be appointed within the Commission.

-(3) An Arbitrator shall be appointed by the Chief Commissioner from amongst the other Commissioners.
+(3) An arbitrator shall be appointed by the Chief Commissioner from amongst the other commissioners.

-(4) An Arbitrator shall hold office for such period not exceeding 2 years as is specified in the instrument of his appointment and is eligible for reappointment.
+(4) An arbitrator shall hold office for such period not exceeding 2 years as is specified in the instrument of his appointment and is eligible for reappointment.

-(5) The office of an Arbitrator becomes vacant if —
+(5) The office of an arbitrator becomes vacant if —

-(a) he ceases to be a Commissioner; or
+(a) he ceases to be a commissioner; or

-(b) his appointment as an Arbitrator is terminated pursuant to subsection (6).
+(b) his appointment as an arbitrator is terminated pursuant to subsection (6).

-(6) The Chief Commissioner may at any time terminate the appointment of an Arbitrator.
+(6) The Chief Commissioner may at any time terminate the appointment of an arbitrator.

 [Section 80D inserted by No. 94 of 1984 s.
 47.]